Roll20/roll20-api-scripts/HeroRoller/README.md

 ﻿# HEROLLER: CARE AND KEEPING

 # Introduction
-Hero Roller (or, heroll, for short), works with the Hero character sheet.
+Hero Roller (or, heroll, for short), works with HERO 6th Edition Character sheets (*Hero System 6e* and *Hero System 6e Heroic*).
 It takes a command line of arguments to describe the Hero power you want to use, then spits out all of the parameters that the roll would produce in game... hopefully in a visually appealing package.

 ## Arguments Are...
 Our Friends
 Each argument is detected by a the presence of a space followed by a double dash in the command line.
 The following example is 3.5d6 (effectively, 3d6+1d3) with a designation of the normal mechanic and a name of "Doom Smack".